-- There’s much to see and experience!
+- There’s much to see and experience in every season!

-What’s the best time to go to Germany?
+What’s the Best Time to Go to Germany?

-There’s no best time of year to visit Germany because there’s no bad time of year to visit.
-I’ve traveled all over Germany in spring, summer, fall, and winter and enjoyed every season.
-It just depends on what you’re looking for…
+There’s no best time of year for your Deutschland tour because there’s no bad time of year to visit.
+I’ve traveled all over Germany in spring, summer, fall, and winter and enjoyed every single season.

-The benefit of summer travel is that you’ll have long days for sight-seeing.
+The benefit of summer travel is that you’ll have nice long days for sight-seeing.
 If you’re interested in beaches or mountains, summer is a great time of year to visit.

 Note, however, that not all hotels, cars, and restaurants use A/C. If you really hate hot weather, play it safe and avoid Germany in the middle of the summer.
 (Although, to be honest, there have only been a few days in the summer that I’ve found truly unbearable without A/C.) If you must have A/C in your hotel or car, be sure to confirm that your room or car has it.

 Winter travel in Germany can be cold but beautiful.
 One of my favorite times of year to travel in Germany is during the four weeks of advent at Christmas.
 Yes, it gets dark early but the lights, decorations, and Christmas markets more than make up for it.
 Plus, you can go skiing and enjoy other winter activities.
-Just bundle up, grab a mug of Glühwein, and you’ll be fine!

 photo credit: Jovica Trajkovski

-The least expensive time to fly to Germany usually during the off season or shoulder season.
-Summer and Christmas can be more expensive but even then I’ve found great deals even at that time of year (I always track flights through google before I buy my ticket).
+The least expensive time to fly to Germany is usually during the off season or shoulder season.
+Summer and Christmas can be much more expensive.
+That said, I’ve found great deals even at that time of year (I always track flights through google before I buy my ticket).

-Weather in Germany
+What’s the Weather in Germany Like?

 Summer.
 Germany comes alive in the summer with everyone and their dog (literally, there are dogs everywhere) outside enjoying the nice weather.
 Average high in the summer is 80F.
 Be warned…it can rain in the summer but it doesn’t usually last that long.
 It can also be super hot in the summer…but again, scorching temperatures doesn’t usually last that long.

 Spring.
 I love being in Germany on the first spring day because everyone heads outside to enjoy the sun.
 Everyone is in such a good mood!
 Early spring will see a high around 47F but by late spring it’s more like 67F.

-What Time is it in Germany?
+What time is it in Germany right now?

 Germany is in the Central European Time zone (CET) or UTC+2.
 It’s 6 hours ahead of the US EST, 7 hours ahead of CST, 8 hours ahead of MST, and 9 hours ahead of PST.